openeduhub/oeh-search-etl/Readme.md

 - As a sample/template, please take a look at the `sample_spider.py`
 - To learn more about the LOM standard we're using, you'll find useful information at https://en.wikipedia.org/wiki/Learning_object_metadata

-## Run the web service for the generic crawler via Docker
+## Run the web service for the Generic crawler via Docker

 A web service that implements the FastAPI web framework is added to the project.